Why do i have dandruff in my eyebrows?

 3. Fungal Overgrowth

 The yeast Malassezia can thrive in oily areas such as the T-zone and eyebrows.
-When it overgrows, it irritates the skin and increases flaking, the same process seen in scalp dandruff.
+When it overgrows, it can irritate the skin and increase flaking, the same process seen in scalp dandruff.
 See how Malassezia causes dandruff.

 4. Skin Conditions

-Conditions such as eczema, psoriasis, and contact dermatitis can cause similar flaking and redness around the brows.
+Conditions such as eczema, psoriasis, contact dermatitis and blepharitis can cause similar flaking, itching and redness around the brows and eyelids.

 5. Makeup and Skincare Products

-Comedogenic oils, fragranced products, or residue from eyebrow gels can clog pores and worsen irritation if not cleansed properly.
+Comedogenic oils, fragranced products, eyebrow gels, brow waxes or residue from makeup can clog pores and worsen irritation if not cleansed properly.

 What Does Eyebrow Dandruff Look Like?